Originally posted 2018-12-07 07:00:29.

 I don’t think so.
 Yet there is one form of bisexualism in males that is well-supported and documented.
-It is a function of Autogynephilia. a very common fetish of straight men.
+It is a function of Autogynephilia, a common fetish of straight men.

-Many homosexual males and females are Sexual Inverts, that is, males who prefer to be penetrated and females who prefer not to be.
+Many homosexual males and females are Sexual Inverts, that is, males who prefer to be penetrated and who identify as girls, and vice versa for females.
 (It’s not quite the same because females cannot naturally both penetrate and be penetrated, while males can.)
 We don’t know exactly why this occurs but numerous studies, over a period of decades, have pointed towards irregularities in hormone delivery to the foetus in utero and this is the best supported explanation at present.

 In sexual inversion, a male has female sexuality.
-He is attracted to masculinity and desires to be penetrated; usually they see themselves as women, though this is to some extent socially influenced.
+He is attracted to masculinity and desires to be penetrated; usually they see themselves as girls, though this is to some extent socially influenced.
 The inverse applies to females.
 Sexual Inverts may suffer severe Gender Dysphoria and might transition, in which case they are then called HomoSexual TransSexuals, HSTS, or True Transsexuals.
-However, there are many other causes of same-sex sexual, or homosexual, behaviour.
+However, there are many other causes of same-sex sexual behaviour.

 Women, especially closely-related ones, form bonds of affection surrounding their children in a way that men do not.
 While these may not be sexualised in terms of practice, there remain parallels and there are certainly instances where such relationships may move to providing sexual gratification for women.
 These might help to explain bisexualism in women.